-While Botox (or rather botulinum toxin) is often the go-to treatment for reducing forehead wrinkles, it is far from a one-trick pony, and for many years, it has been used to help with a wide range of issues, more recently including migraines and headaches.
+While Botox (or, rather, botulinum toxin) is often the go-to treatment for reducing forehead wrinkles, it is far from a one-trick pony, and for many years, it has been used to help with a wide range of issues, more recently including migraines and headaches.

 What is a migraine?

 Many people use the terms migraine and headache interchangeably, but for anyone who suffers from migraines, this can be extremely frustrating.
 Migraines are very severe headaches that occur on one side of the head, and often include throbbing pain, visual disturbance, sensitivity to light and smell, and vomiting.
-Paracetamol and other over the counter medicines are often not enough to get rid of migraines, and sufferers generally need prescribed medication.
+Paracetamol and other over the counter pain relief medicines are often not enough to get rid of migraines, and sufferers generally need prescribed medication.

 The cause of migraines is unclear, but for many people, triggers can include stress and certain foods and drinks.